A closeup of a person wide awake after insomnia.

 CPAP Machines

 Continuous positive airway pressure (CPAP) machines are the most widely used treatment for moderate to severe sleep apnea.
-Using a tube and a face mask which you will wear while you sleep, the device gently forces pressurized air through your nose and mouth.
+Using a tube and a face mask you will wear while you sleep, the device gently forces pressurized air through your nose and mouth.
 The increased air pressure prevents your throat muscles from collapsing during sleep, keeping your airway open.

 Sleep Apnea Dental Appliances

 While CPAPs are the standard treatment for sleep apnea, oral appliances are becoming increasingly popular.
-Also known as mandibular advancement devices (MADs), sleep apnea oral appliances are custom-made mouthguards that look like orthodontic retainers.
+Also known as mandibular advancement devices (MADs), sleep apnea oral appliances are custom-made mouth guards that look like orthodontic retainers.
 When worn at night, the mouthpieces reposition your jaws to keep the throat open while you sleep.

 Surgical Procedures